Olex2/Olex2Manual/Sucrose/02_solving.md

 # Solving the Structure
+> The first step in any structure determination: locate the electron density in the asymmetric unit

 1. Click on the `@Work` tab in the GUI panel.
 Like all active GUI elements, it changes colour and becomes orange.
 2. Click on the arrow next to the `@Solve` button so that it turns orange and points upwards.
 The iiistructure solutioniiiidx options are displayed.